 THE BIOTENSEGRITY MODEL

 Most experimental work on biotensegrity has been carried out on cells, which are essentially complete organisms that can be examined individually, collectively, or in parts.
 Single cells are easily manipulated, abundant in variation and supply and there are few issues that might restrict their use; but multi-celled organisms such as humans are quite different.
 They consist of multiple heterarchical levels, with all the increases in complexity that might be expected, and examination of any part in isolation can be misleading.
-The use of dead tissues in biomechanical experiments is thus questionable because they don’t behave exactly like living structures, and in-vivo experimentation is restricted due to practical and ethical issues.
+The use of dead tissues in biomechanical experiments thus has its limitations because they don’t behave exactly like living structures, and in-vivo experimentation is restricted due to practical and ethical issues.
 Generalizations from a ‘whole-body’ perspective have thus been reasoned from first principles (maths, geometry, mechanics and energetics) or inferred from models and observation.

 Although the principles of tensegrity are easily demonstrated in simple models, they are built with components on the same size scale, and the essence of biotensegrity is structural and functional inter-dependency between components at multiple size scales; and the following should be considered from this perspective.

-The ‘simplest’ tensegrity model has 3-struts and is referred to as the T3-prism (simplex or tripod); and is the first of an infinite series that continues with the T4-prism (quadruplex), T5-prism (pentaplex) and T6-prism (hexaplex) etc. Although they are called ‘prisms’ they all have a left or right-handed twist between their polygonal ends that corresponds with a class of structures called ‘antiprisms’ and conform to the formula:
+The ‘simplest’ tensegrity model has 3-struts and is commonly referred to as the T3-prism (simplex or tripod); and is the first of an infinite series that continues with the T4-prism (quadruplex), T5-prism (pentaplex) and T6-prism (hexaplex) etc. Although they are called ‘prisms’ they all have a left or right-handed twist between their polygonal ends that corresponds with a class of structures called ‘antiprisms’ and conform to the formula:

 angle of twist = 90o – 180o/n where n = number of struts.